 Made from the red algae species known as Chondrus Crispus, this Irish seaweed contains high levels of minerals.
 These are minerals that are difficult to find in food nowadays.

-Here are some of the minerals you can find in sea moss listed (neat right?):
+Here are some of the minerals you can find in sea moss listed (some of these minerals are fantastic for diabetics):

 The most abundant nutrient found in sea moss is iron.
 Iron is required for the production of healthy red blood cells in both you and your baby.